 In a 1991 decision, the Florida Public Service Commission determined that optional flat-rate county-wide calling should be instituted in the calling area being investigated to address local calling concerns voiced in Docket 911185, and sought to implement the "\$.25 plan," otherwise known as extended calling service (ECS).
 Under the plan, residential customers would pay \$.25 per call regardless of duration on specific interLATA and intracounty routes.
 In order to implement its decision, the Commission sought a Modified Final Judgment waiver from Judge Harold H. Greene that would permit Bell operating company provisioning of the flat-rated interLATA service.
 An issue in the proceeding was whether the plan constituted "optional EAS," the interLATA provision of which was generally prohibited by the Modified Final Judgment (MFJ).
 Judge Greene denied the request of BellSouth Corporation and the Florida Commission.
 In doing so, Judge Greene stated that "the court rejected the use of optional extended area arrangements whereby customers would be given the option of paying an additional flat fee to obtain an extended local calling area.
 In addition to the fact that the underlying principle of the decree was to prohibit the regional companies from providing interexchange service, optional EAS plans provide discounts for calls that would otherwise be carried competitively."
-Judge Greene pointed out that the Florida Commission had not determined there to be a sufficient community-ofinterest to warrant the implementation of non-optional EAS in the calling area under investigation, and also asserted that the Florida Commission's plan was "markedly different from traditional non-optional EAS plans approved in the past."16 applications for EAS or ECS pending before the Commission on March 1, 1995 or under judicial review on July 1, 1995 were governed by the law as it existed prior to July 1, 1995.
-The revised law established that all EAS and ECS routes in existence or ordered by the Commission prior to July 1, 1995 were part of "basic local telecommunications service."
-The revisions also established that, after July 1, 1995, no new EAS or ECS applications based on the old law would be considered for companies that had elected to be price regulated; instead, EAS or ECS requested subsequent to that date were to be treated as non-basic services.
-This categorization proved problematic as it denied the Florida Commission the opportunity to require implementation on EAS or ECS, instead affording a price-regulated LEC the discretion to request implementation of EAS or ECS.
-This circumstance led, for example, to the Florida Commission's denial of a request for EAS by the Calhoun County Board of Commissioners from Calhoun County to the Tallahassee exchange.17
+Judge Greene pointed out that the Florida Commission had not determined there to be a sufficient community-ofinterest to warrant the implementation of non-optional EAS in the calling area under investigation, and also asserted that the Florida Commission's plan was "markedly different from traditional non-optional EAS plans approved in the past."5

 Subsequently, the Commission directed its staff to develop alternative plans that might address the objections of the District Court; but these efforts were undermined in the course of revisions to Chapter 364, Florida Statutes.
-Pursuant to the revisions, all
+Pursuant to the revisions, all applications for EAS or ECS pending before the Commission on March 1, 1995 or under judicial review on July 1, 1995 were governed by the law as it existed prior to

-16 Telecommunications Reports, "Greene Refuses to Grant Waiver for Florida 'EAS' Plan," TR Online, May 24, 1993.
+5 Telecommunications Reports, "Greene Refuses to Grant Waiver for Florida 'EAS' Plan," TR Online, May 24, 1993.